MC/DC

 • iQMC hybrid Monte Carlo iterative methods

-• Intrusive UQ
+• Embedded UQ

-• Python acceleration and abstraction techniques for CPUs and GPUs
+• Python acceleration and abstraction techniques for CPUs and GPUs (Nvidia and AMD)

 • Asynchronous GPU scheduling